- Finance for international students

-Once you receive your Tier 4 visa, you are permitted to work for a maximum of 20 hours per week during term-time.
+Once you receive your Student Visa, you are permitted to work for a maximum of 20 hours per week during term-time.
 However, the University strongly recommends that you do no more than 10 hours per week paid employment so that you have time to concentrate on your studies.

 Information about how to pay your fees can be found here.
 Tuition fees and accommodation costs are payable in advance of registration on the course.